-Three days in Bergen was a perfect amount of time to fall in love with this little city.
+3 days in Bergen, Nortway was a perfect amount of time to fall in love with this little city.
 The waterfront is gorgeous against the mountainous backdrop and it was one of the prettiest places we’ve ever explored.
 Bergen was our last stop on our honeymoon, after Gothenburg, Stockholm and Reykjavik.
 For some reason, it was perhaps the place we were least excited about.
 But it was an absolute treat and exceeded all expectations.

 Bergen is definitely somewhere we will go back to.
 It was our first time together in Norway, too, and it made us both want to see more of it.
 Considering Sweden is our firm favourite country, it wasn’t hard to feel at home in Norway too.
 Just don’t tell the Swedes that, obvs…

-Here are a few things we did/ate/saw over our three days in Bergen.
+Here are a few things to do/eat/see over 3 days in Bergen…

 As soon as we got to Bergen (after we’d checked into the beautiful Thon Hotel Rosenkranz), we headed out to explore.